You are here

 Advanced Standing Credit for Previous Master's Degree

 Alternatively, if the master's degree was awarded after the admission cycle, or if the decision to accept the degree was made late, a memo should be sent to the Graduate College requesting 32 semester hours of credit, along with a transcript showing the degree posted.
-Requests involving international degrees must also include the analysis done by the Admissions Office showing that the degree is equivalent to a master's awarded in the United States, that can usually be found in the student's BDM record in SAAADMS..
+When using this process, requests involving international degrees must also include the analysis done by the Admissions Office showing that the degree is equivalent to a master's awarded in the United States, that can usually be found in the student's BDM record in SAAADMS..

 Transfer of Course Credit

 Consideration is given to the transfer of graduate work completed in accredited institutions approved by one of the regional accreditation associations or by the agencies recognized by the Council on Post-Secondary Education provided that it was not used in any other degree program (i.e., for credit towards any degree).
 Consideration is given to the transfer of credit in four categories:

 - Graduate work from another institution for which a degree was not, or will not, be awarded.

 - Graduate work completed in the senior year, or in another college, at UIC.